mvuorre/quarto-preprint/README.md

 - Be fast
 - Just Work
 - Be 100% Quarto standards compliant
-  - Write manuscripts without worrying about special formatting & metadata
+  - Write manuscripts without worrying about formatting & metadata
-  - Switch to a journal format without changing anything but `format:`
+  - Switch to any Quarto journal format without changing anything but `format:` (and whatever is required by the destination format)

+In other words, I intend `quarto-preprint` to be a reliable Quarto template for writing reproducible manuscripts that can mix code and prose.

 ## Install